dev-krishnadeshpande/ManageYourTel/README.md

 # This will create an optimized production build in the dist directory.
 ```

-- Backend Setup
-  The backend is set up using Supabase.
+- The backend is set up using Supabase.
 You can find the Supabase configuration in the supabase.js file.

 Deployments: